EricLuec/Modul_319/Learnjournal.md

 I was sick and not at school.

 ## Week three
 I was sick and not at school.
+My plan next week is to catch up on what I missed the past two weeks.

 ## Week four
 This week I finished I1 and started with E1.